Transferring Records - State Record Center and Archives

 Questions concerning use of the Records Center or Archives should be directed to your agency's designated Records Officer or to the Records Center staff.

 Includes when to send your records, how to transfer, how to pack boxes, retrieving records and destruction of records

 Records Center Forms (use these forms for Archival records also)

-Records Officer/Cardholder Form - Records Officers must be appointed by Commissioner, Director, or other agency head.
+Records Officer/Cardholder Form - Records Officers must be appointed by Commissioner, Director, or other agency/bureau head who has authority to sign on behalf of their Department.
 Cardholders may be authorized by the agency RO.